tillschwoerer/R-data-science-book/docs/lubridate.md

 ```
 ## [1] 7.85
 ```

-We can assume that this number gives us the amount of rainfall in milimeters, which is a common definiton and is equivalent as liters of rainfall per squaremeter in a given time interval.
-A strong rainfall in central Europe can be expected to generate around 30mm/h of rainfall, i.e. 30 liters per squaremeter per hour.
-The maximum value is therefore an indicator of a very heavy downpour as a continuation for a whole hour would have yielded 6 x 7.85 = 47.1 litres per hour.
+We can assume that this number gives us the amount of precipitation in milimeters, which is a common definiton and is equivalent as liters of rainfall per squaremeter in a given time interval.
+A strong event in central Europe can be expected to generate around $30\ \frac{mm}{h}$ of precipitation, i.e. $30\ \frac{l}{m^2 h}$r.
+The maximum value is therefore an indicator of a very heavy downpour as a continuation for a whole hour would have yielded $6 \times 7.85\ \frac{l}{m^2} = 47.1\ \frac{l}{m^2}$.

-The next variable is simply a binary expression of rainfall (1) or no rainfall (0) in the given interval.
-This is relevant to measure as some types of rainfall seem to not generate enough water to messure an actual amount of water.
+The next variable is simply a binary expression of precipitation (1) or no precipitation (0) in the given interval.
+This is a relevant measure as some types of precipitation do not seem to generate enough water to messure an actual amount of water.
 The dreaded Northgerman "drizzle" comes to mind.

 Again: Since the sensor has taken a snapshot every 10 minutes, we have six observations per hour.

 ### Intervals
-Lubridate allows for the definition of an interval object with the "interval" class.
-The interval is simply defined as the time elapsed between two points on the date-time line.
+Lubridate allows for the definition of an interval object with the `interval` class.
+An interval is simply defined as the time elapsed between two points on the date-time line.

-e.g. The interval of a single day - from the first of March to the second of March can be defined as follows:
+e.g. the interval of a single day - from the first of March to the second of March can be defined as follows:

 ```r
 tag_int <- interval(ymd("2020-03-01"), ymd("2020-03-02"))